 The purpose of an EHCP is to bring all aspects of a child's needs together, to secure improved outcomes across all areas - education, health, and social care.
 It is designed to help support and prepare individuals for adulthood and can stay with an individual up until the age of 25 years old.
-An EHCP is granted after a rigorous assessment process overseen by the Local Authority, with reports and recommendations submitted by the school and other external professionals.
+An EHCP is issued after a rigorous assessment process overseen by the Local Authority, with reports and recommendations submitted at the request stage by the school and other external professionals.

 An EHCP will: